 Top Alternatives and How to Use Them

-In the following list, I’ve compiled several alternative options that you can consider.
+In the following list, I’ve compiled several alternative options that you can consider for a quick replacement for the dish you’re making tonight.

 Of course, different alternatives will work better in different recipes, as they have distinct flavor and aroma profiles.